Bob Irwin

 Robert Eric Irwin (born 8 June 1939) is an Australian naturalist, animal conservationist, former zookeeper, and a herpetologist known for his conservation and husbandry work with apex predators and reptiles.
 He is the founder of the Queensland Reptile and Fauna Park (now known as Australia Zoo).
-His son was the conservationist and well-known international television personality Steve Irwin.
+His son was the television personality Steve Irwin.

 Early life

-Robert Irwin was born on June 8, 1939, in Melbourne, Victoria.
-He was a successful plumber from Melbourne who, in addition, had also spent time building sheds and houses.
+Robert Irwin was born on 8 June 1939, in Melbourne, Victoria.
+His father was of Irish descent, and his mother was an English immigrant.
+He was a plumber from Melbourne who had also spent time building sheds and houses.

 Career

 Irwin's career in animal conservation began in 1970, when Irwin moved his family from Essendon, located north west of Melbourne, to Queensland.